markymarc11/Notebook/Scann3D.md

 -took pictures of Terry Fox statue in front of parliament hill -had to get on Matt's shoulders to take some of the higher pictures, hopefully they turn out well -weather was a crappy out, lit bits of blowing snow, and a bit cloudy, could end up affecting the overal image

+Regard3D
+Terry Fox File
+TRied adding photo set
+opens other window was hidden behind selected all and added picture set name Terry Fox
+Unknown focal length for far too pictures, try using pictures with better focal lengths

+Picture set, recognizes camera make and model, but not sensors, had to add in the sensors by googling the sensors for phone sensors were 4.69 X 3.52 mm or 0.23 inches (5.8 mm) Tried changing the focal point and sensory width to make it work -nothing changed

+Starting over
+file place
+/Users/johnw/Documents/test4/test4.r3d
+retried adding the picture set again, still did not work, came up with the same warning changed Motorola to motorola, see if uppercase lower cchanges changes still did not work

+changing metadata, using exiftool, google search it phil harvey

+if having problems on mac, click control, then click open

+electricarchaeology.ca Shawns personal website

+Shawn does computer type commmands to try and change the senors, it doesnt work

+tried changing things through multiple different ways, still now showing up as changes through regard3D

+trying to use submlime text, it is a text editor, shows you precisely what is on a file, Excel is by microsoft and it is the devil, they were adding some form of little infor which we could not see we copied the model number and info directly, and it finally showed the sensory width Computing the picture matches
+-takes a long time
+-finally worked after 27 minutes compute matches
+-wait more
+TRiangulate, we decided to try Global triangulation because it fit our setting needs (used the came camera and same amount of zoom) we realized at this point that it was not showing us an image that we wanted, went back tmo computing the pictures, and changed the keypoint sensitivity and keypoint matching ratio to ultra
+-shit takes too long....
+-may need to edit pictures
+-ended up having to leave because it was taking too long, was at 30 minutes and looked like only 50% loaded